open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

       # This is an optional field.
       metric_names: [<item1>, ..., <itemN>]

-      # Attributes specifies the list of attributes to match against.
+      # Attributes specifies the list of data point / log record / span event attributes to match against.
       # All of these attributes must match exactly for a match to occur.
       # This is an optional field.
       attributes: